 Millions of Americans suffer from an array of seasonal and chronic asthma, allergy and sinus conditions that with proper intervention, can be effectively managed to minimize symptoms and suffering.
 Our staff is also trained to evaluate and treat food, drug and insect-related allergies.
 It is our sincere desire that each of our patients will experience relief from the symptoms that bother them and take away from their enjoyment of life.

-At Sidhu Allergy and Asthma, it is our mission to enhance and improve the quality of each patient’s life and to focus on the unique needs of each person that walks through our door.
-Your well-being is our chief concern.
+At Sidhu Allergy, your well-being is our chief concern.
 Because we are a small practice, you are guaranteed continuity of care with the same provider at each visit, unlike larger providers where you may see a different physician at each visit.
 Our patients are at the center of everything that we do.

 Dr. Sidhu and his staff are grateful that you have chosen to consider our practice as a trusted care provider.
 Below are the services that we offer; please click each description to learn more about the condition or treatment option.
 We hope to see you soon in one of our three convenient offices in Fresno, Hanford or Visalia.